Introduction

 Decide the flanged joints location for replacement of Heat Exchanger / maintenance facility.

 Check, in general, that cooled streams flow downwards and heated streams flow upwards.
-This arrangement is mandatory when there is change of phase, desirable when the streams are liquid but not important when the streams are gas or vapour or there is no super heating, super cooling.
+This arrangement is mandatory when there is a change of phase, desirable when the streams are liquid but not important when the streams are gas or vapour or there is no super heating, super cooling.

 Check, piping should not foul with exchanger removal either in the horizontal direction for bundle-pulling nor in the vertical for whole exchanger removal.